newaetech/chipwhisperer/doc/sphinx/tutorialresync.rst

 .. _tutorialresync:

-Tutorial: Synchronization to Serial Protocol
+Tutorial #7: Synchronization to Serial Protocol
 =============================================

 This tutorial will introduce the use of syncronization to a simple serial IO line.
 When looking